rriicc00/iied-enrollment-dashboard/README.md

 ## Notes

-- Uploaded Excel files are stored in `/uploads` (excluded from Git).
+- Uploaded files persist in `/uploads/` and are excluded from version control.
-- The app works offline by locally serving Vue and Chart.js.
-- You can use `CTRL+C` in the terminal to stop the server.
+- All tools (Vue/Chart.js) are hosted locally — no CDN or internet needed.
+- The dashboard supports filtering and live charting from any uploaded file.
+- To stop the app, press `CTRL+C` in your terminal.

 ---

-## Optional Improvements
+## 🚧 Optional Improvements

-- [ ] Add authentication (basic login or password)
+- Add basic authentication (login page or admin access)
-- [ ] Add multi-sheet Excel support
+- Multi-sheet Excel upload support
-- [ ] Automatically summarize top categories on upload
+- Detect dark mode preference from OS and apply CSS
+- Upload history with metadata (timestamp, size)

+---